 How to strum a chord

 Playing guitar is about making a harmony of two hands in motion.
-There are three main methods for strumming the strings:
+There are three main methods for strumming the strings, which are:

-- You play with your index finger nail.
+- You play with your index finger nail, or

 - You use a plectrum.

-Nothing is really right or wrong.
+Nothing is absolutely right or wrong.
 It all depends on your own preferences and the effect you want to accomplish.
 The recommendation is to try all three methods to begin with.
-It is both a question of preference and what will sound best in certain situations.

 Using the thumb or index finger